lucaspingpao/PolySymph/README.md

 # polySymph

-The main application file is in "app.py", so to run the app locally, run "python app.py" on your terminal.
+The main application file is in "app.py", so to run the app locally, run ```python app.py``` on your terminal.

 Some packages you may need to install: